 [Heading amended by No. 12 of 1998 s.
 41.]

-62. Conditional grants or removals for uncompleted premises
+62. Uncompleted premises, conditional grant or removal in case of

 (1) This section applies to an application —

 (a) for a licence in respect of premises; or

 (b) for the removal of a licence to premises, whether or not to be dealt with at the same time as a related application for the transfer of the licence,